 Figure D.3: Illustration of the model's economic decision between piped gas supply and the off-grid solution.
 The amount of gas transported corresponds to 1% of the total transport capacity (determined by an operation of the pipeline at its maximum capacity for the entire year).

 1 To help the reader, the following should be noted briefly.
-Large parts of this paper can also be found in the comprehensive report "Role of the gas infrastrucutre in a climateneutral Austria" (original title in German language: Rolle der Gasinfrastruktur in einem klimaneutralen Österreich) published by the Federal Ministry Republic of Republic Austria for Climate Action, Environment, Energy, Mobility, Innovation and Technology 68.
+Large parts of this paper can also be found in the comprehensive report "Role of the gas infrastrucutre in a climateneutral Austria" (original title in German language: Rolle der Gasinfrastruktur in einem klimaneutralen Österreich) published by the Federal Ministry Republic of Republic Austria for Climate Action, Environment, Energy, Mobility, Innovation, and Technology 68.
 The authors of the paper here are the main authors of the full report.
 Against this background, the paper here is an attempt to publish the quintessence of this report and thus make it available, in particular, to the scientific community.
 This is explicitly mentioned here because the authors are aware that the text in this paper is deliberately kept rather short at some points in the methods section, for example in the description of the scenarios.
 If necessary, the full report can be consulted for additional information.

-2 The situation of no capital costs of the existing grid can be particularly considered in the case study analysed here.
+2 The situation of no capital costs of the existing grid can be particularly considered in the case study analyzed here.
 More details can be found in the detailed description of the Austrian gas grid in section 3.2

 4 In reality, these gas pipelines, especially at the transmission and high-pressure levels, can form the core of a hydrogen grid.
 For further details, see for example, the plans for the Austrian hydrogen grid by 2030 published by the Austrian gas grid operator 71 .